avishekgupta01/Climate-News-Sentiment-Analysis/README.md

-# Climate-News-Sentiment-Analysis
+# Climate News Sentiment Analysis

+## Overview

-NLP-based sentiment analysis of climate change news articles using TF-IDF and Logistic Regression, achieving 83% accuracy on a Kaggle dataset.
+This project analyzes climate change-related news articles using NLP and Machine Learning techniques.

+## Dataset

+The dataset was collected from Kaggle and contains news articles with sentiment labels.

+## Techniques Used

+* Text Preprocessing
+* TF-IDF Vectorization
+* Logistic Regression

+## Results

+Achieved an accuracy of 83% after handling class imbalance.

+## Author

+Avishek Gupta